AcevedoJetter/spotify-data-analysis/README.md

 # Getting the data

 The folder that you have should contain your entire streaming history data for the life of your account.
 This can be obtained by pressing the `Request data` button in [this website](https://www.spotify.com/us/account/privacy/) if you are logged in to your account.
+Make sure to select the field that says `Select Extended streaming history`.

 After some weeks, you will get an email with the extended streaming history.
 After downloading it, you will have a zip file called `my_spotify_data.zip` and when opened the directory is `MyData`.